popi-mkx3/popi_project/popi_mechanics/README.md

 <br>
 <br>

-<em>POPI is an entirely open-source quadruped robot.
 You will find here everything you need for the [machining] and the [assembly] as well as the [mechanical drawings] of this 71kg and 1 meter long robot.
-These docs unfortunately are in French for now, but the drawings should still speak to anyone.
+These files unfortunately are in French for now, but the drawings should still speak to anyone.
 Let us know if you ever need a translation and we'll do our best !
-<br> To get an overview of POPI's mechanical design, please read the following information. </em>
+To get an overview of POPI's mechanical design, please read the following information.
 <br>

 :heavy_check_mark: Design made with [CATIA].